If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 Please refer to the following RCW: RCW 59.18.257: Screening of prospective tenants—Notice to prospective tenant—Costs—Adverse action notice—Violation.

-What is the list of the Rental Criteria?
+What is the list of the Tenant/Rental Criteria?

 Common Rental Criteria can include, but is not limited to: